Maykonn/js-detect-incognito-private-browsing-paywall/README.md

 ## How to use

 ### Installation
-You can use including the `/dist/BrowsingModeDetector.js` or `/dist/BrowsingModeDetector.gz` direct on your application or with npm:
+You can include the `/dist/BrowsingModeDetector.js` or `/dist/BrowsingModeDetector.gz` via `<script>` tag direct on your application or via npm:

 `npm i js-detect-incognito-private-browsing -S`